monsonite/NAND_TICK/README.md

 It requires the ROM to drive the instruction inputs on the Combo chip, and RAMs with read-write control logic to be added.

+This has been added in NAND_TICK_16, which can run a simple test program from ROM, allowing arithmetic operations and jumping.

 It would probably be a good idea to provide an Input/Output register so that data can be passed in and out via SPI transfers.
 These additions would complete a working design in fewer than 1000 discrete transistors.